Enrollment Timeline

 June to July

-In the early summer, browse course listings for the past academic year (2024-25) in Navigate Classes, Stanford's official course catalog.
-While courses for the upcoming academic year (2025-26) will not be published until mid-August, you can use this time to read about courses that will allow you to explore academic interests and potential majors.
+In the early summer, browse the class schedule for the past academic year (2025-26) in Navigate Classes, Stanford's class search experience.
+While classes for the 2026-27 academic year will not be published until August, you can use this time to read about classes that will allow you to explore academic interests and potential majors.
 Explore what interests you, even if you are unfamiliar with the discipline.
 Many of Stanford’s fields will be entirely new to you.
-Note your interests on the 2025 Academic Planning Worksheet and use course planning resources to help in your exploration.
+Note your interests on the 2026 Academic Planning Worksheet (link coming soon) and use course planning resources to help in your exploration.
 Review the schedule for summer placement assessments, if appropriate.

 August to September

-As you identify possible courses for Autumn Quarter, log in to Navigate Enrollment (link coming soon) and enter these courses as “planned” courses.
-A “planned” course indicates interest only – it does not reserve a space for you in a course, nor does it commit you to enrolling in it.
-Later, when enrollment opens, you will return to Navigate Enrollment and click "Enroll" on your "planned" courses.
+As you identify possible courses for Autumn Quarter, log in to Navigate Enrollment and enter these classes as “planned” classes.
+A “planned” class indicates interest only—it does not reserve a space for you in a class, nor does it commit you to enrolling in it.
+Later, when enrollment opens for first-years, you will return to Navigate Enrollment and click "Enroll" on your "planned" classes.

-Upon completion of a summer advising meeting with the Transfer Academic Advisor, your New Student Enrollment Hold will be released and incoming transfer students can begin enrolling* in Autumn Quarter courses when enrollment opens for continuing students in early September, according to your enrollment group.
+After completing a summer advising meeting with the Transfer Academic Advisor, your New Student Enrollment Hold will be lifted.
+You will then be able to enroll* in Autumn Quarter classes when enrollment opens for continuing students in early September, based on your assigned enrollment group.

-*Note: In order to enroll in courses, you must also have completed all other obligations required of new students, including submission of Approaching Stanford Forms, health requirements, final school transcripts, and test scores (if applicable).
+*Note: In order to enroll in classes, you must also have completed all other obligations required of new students, including submission of Approaching Stanford Forms, health requirements, final official school transcript(s), and test scores (if applicable).
 International students may need to wait until they arrive to campus and attend the mandatory immigration session with Bechtel International Center before they are able to enroll.

 Enrollment Deadlines